wdi-team-project/nozama-client/README.md

 - Need to Integrate stripe
 - Need smoother/cleaner user Interactions
 - Function getProducts should be refactored and modularized btwn events.js api.js and ui.js.
 There is ui stuff in the api file
+- Seperate User/Admin Actions

+## Installation Instructions

+If you'd like to fork/clone install dependencies with:
+- `npm install`